 Upstairs is a double and twin room with more stunning views, ensuring a peaceful night with just the ocean as a soundtrack.
 The bathroom features a roll top bathtub and separate shower and is shared between the two bedrooms.

 A garden surrounds the house and opens up to the wild landscape around.
 The Swedish-style wood burning hot tub, fire pit and decking is an amazing addition to this unique property.

 Milovaig House sits on working croft land, so expect the farmer to bring his sheep most days.

 DOWNLOAD THE MILOVAIG HOUSE BROCHURE HERE.

-Please note, Milovaig House does not allow pets.
+Please note, Milovaig House does not allow dogs.

 Milovaig House is remote and we definitely recommend a car to get around, the nearest shop is 2 miles away and has the basics, otherwise the nearest supermarket is 31 miles away.

 To drive to the Isle of Skye from west London would take approx. 12hrs, or about 9hrs from Manchester.

 There are direct flights to Inverness from Gatwick, Heathrow, Luton, Bristol or Manchester.